itscodenation/flw2-trivia-18-19-solution/README.md

 [] Style these in any way you choose.

 ### Day 3 Passing Down Props to components
 [] Now that we have this we can pass down the questions to other components using props.
-In your App.js let add a prop to the Question component and pass it the currentQuestion from state.
+In your App.jsx let add a prop to the Question component and pass it the currentQuestion from state.
 ```
     < Question
         questionText={"What is the answer to the Ultimate Question of Life"}